iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Jwk+kty"></a>

 ### jwk.kty() ⇒ <code>JwkType</code>
+Returns the value for the key type parameter (kty).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+use"></a>

 ### jwk.use() ⇒ <code>JwkUse</code> \| <code>undefined</code>
+Returns the value for the use property (use).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+keyOps"></a>